Anabn357/web-scraping-challenge/README.md

 # Example:
 mars_weather = 'Sol 1801 (Aug 30, 2017), Sunny, high -21C/-5F, low -80C/-112F, pressure at 8.82 hPa, daylight 06:09-17:55'
 ```
+### Mars Facts

+* Visit the Mars Facts webpage [here](https://space-facts.com/mars/) and use Pandas to scrape the table containing facts about the planet including Diameter, Mass, etc.

+* Use Pandas to convert the data to a HTML table string.

+### Mars Hemispheres

+* Visit the USGS Astrogeology site [here](https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars) to obtain high resolution images for each of Mar's hemispheres.

+* You will need to click each of the links to the hemispheres in order to find the image url to the full resolution image.